cocoders/git-history-searcher/README.md

 and https://docs.docker.com/compose/install/ official docker documentation.
 You can use `make start` - please check out our [Makefile](Makefile) as well.

-To start project please run `make bash` if you do not have "make" you can run `make start` and after checking our make file install all needed dependencies (via composer package manager for more info please check [composer website](https://getcomposer.org/)).
+To start project please run `make bash` if you do not have "make" you can check `make start` and after checking our make file install all needed dependencies (via composer package manager for more info please check [composer website](https://getcomposer.org/)).